-As an example, click on the option button next to Jewish Survivors (under the Holocaust/World War II era, 1939-1945 heading) which takes you directly to the Jewish Survivors search page as shown below.
+As an example, click on the option button next to Jewish Survivors which takes you directly to the Jewish Survivors search page as shown below.

 In addition to the Biographical Information and Interview Information, the page also displays categories of Experiences relevant to the Jewish Survivors experience group.